swkeever/skies.dev/content/gatsby-tailwind-purgecss/index.md

 ---
 slug: gatsby-tailwind-purgecss
 date: 2020-06-23
-title:
-  How to Stop PurgeCSS from Removing Markdown Page Styles in Gatsby and Tailwind CSS
+title: How To Use PurgeCSS with Gatsby and Tailwind CSS
 description:
   How to tell PurgeCSS to not remove styles that are sourced from markdown files.
 tags:
   - Gatsby
   - Tailwind CSS
-siteImage: index.png
-socialImage: social.png
+image: index.jpg
 ---

 ## Problem